terryg/resume/README.md

 Leader on development team of 12 software engineers.
 Focused on mentoring teammates on best practices, particularly within the Ruby on Rails web application framework.
 Interfaced with all aspects of a global organization to determine software requirements.
 Continued development on 3 enterprise software applications that incorporated parameterized geometric models and expert systems to aid in the manufacture of abutments for dental implants.
 Installed and maintained tools for software development: source control, bug database, continuous integration dashboard, release website, and web log.
 Gathered requirements, documented design, implemented code, released software, tracked bugs, and patched software.
 Lead developer on integration efforts.

-Supported transfer of technology to second source, in Mölndal, Sweden.
+Supported transfer of technology to second source in Mölndal, Sweden.

-Integrated existing proprietary CAD system with new ERP system, re-using library developed using the Data Access Object pattern.
+Integrated existing proprietary CAD system with new ERP system, leveraging library developed using the Data Access Object pattern.

 Lead developer for the 1st  ATLANTIS Lab-based scanning platform.
 Converting 15% of the business to all-digital order entry, reducing Cost-of-Goods sold.